 Pursuant to the terms of an employment agreement with Sienna, Ms. Kachur serves as Sienna's Executive Vice-President, Operations for an indefinite term.
-The agreement provides for an annual base salary, which for Fiscal 2016 was \$230,000 (which amount is subject to annual review) and an annual performance bonus of up to 30% of her base salary payable in cash in accordance with the Company's STIP and up to 25% of her base salary granted as RSUs pursuant to the Company's RSU Plan, as well as EDSU matching by the Company of up to 25% of the Long Term Incentive Program awards that are contributed to the EDSU Plan.
+The agreement provides for an annual base salary, which for Fiscal 2017 was \$230,000 (which amount is subject to annual review) and an annual performance bonus of up to 40% of her base salary payable in cash in accordance with the Company's STIP and up to 35% of her base salary granted as RSUs pursuant to the Company's RSU Plan, as well as EDSU matching by the Company of up to 25% of the Long Term Incentive Program awards that are contributed to the EDSU Plan.
 In addition, Ms. Kachur is entitled to customary benefits, including a monthly travel allowance, wellness allowance and RRSP matching contributions.
-The Company may terminate the agreement without cause upon making a lump sum payment in lieu of notice equal to the equivalent of 12 months' total compensation (which includes base salary for the year of termination, benefits and average annual STIP awards and average annual RRSP matching contributions during her tenure).
+The Company may terminate the agreement without cause upon making a lump sum payment in lieu of notice equal to the equivalent of 12 months' base salary for the year of termination, average annual STIP awards over a three year period, and benefits for the duration of the notice period.
 The agreement may also be terminated by the Company for cause without giving notice.